← Back to blog

 No Hype, Just a Tool

-An AI keyholder takes routine work off a human keyholder and provides consistency, even when the human is busy.
-That is all it is — and all it is meant to be.
-The relationship, the trust and the boundaries stay human.
-The AI is just the assistant that reliably and transparently enforces the agreed rules.
+An AI keyholder provides consistency — whether it takes routine work off a human keyholder or takes on the keyholder function for a sub without a partner.
+That is all it is, and all it is meant to be.
+In both cases the rules, and with them the responsibility, stay human: either the keyholder's or the ones the sub set for themselves.
+The AI is the assistant that enforces those rules reliably and transparently.